HULKs/hulk/docs/setup/nao_image_and_sdk.md

 ### Building the Image

-Inside of the build shell, you can build a NAO OPN image or SDK via BitBake.
+Inside of the build shell, you can build a NAO OPN image and SDK via BitBake.
-The initial build may take multiple hours depending on your computing performance and internet downlink speed.
+The initial build may take multiple hours depending on your computing performance and download speed.
 Remember, you are building an entire linux distribution.
 BitBake provides advanced caching of the build artifacts which means that future builds are done in minutes or even seconds depending on the changes.
 The cache relies in the `build/sstate-cache` which can be copied from another build directory or even shared between machines, see [Yocto Documentation about Shared State Cache](https://docs.yoctoproject.org/overview-manual/concepts.html#shared-state-cache) for further explanation.